SamMousaviES/Cpp-Small-Projects/README.md

 # Cpp Small Projects

-This repository is a place to store the homeworks of C++ Programming COurse, Instricted by Daniel Gakwaya
+This repository is a place to store the homeworks of C++ Programming Course, Instructed by Daniel Gakwaya